runnerty/runnerty/docs/chains.md

 }
 ```

 There is also the possibility to schedule a chain using a calendars.
-The calendars path could be indicated in the *config.json* file:
+The calendars path can be indicated in the *config.json* file:

 ```json
 {